 - The player can play unique minigames on a linked Game Boy Advance.

 - New songs are added, twelve of which are available through e-Reader cards.
 In addition to new songs, looped live versions for play on the radio exist.
 All songs can be obtained by becoming friends with villagers, each with their own specific song.

 - Every new song introduced in e+ would first debut overseas in Wild World.

-- Data can be transferred via a Nintendo Secure Digital Memory Card Adapter that can be used to duplicate and save data on separate SD cards and use that data to upload on the PC or via photo printers.
+- Data can be transferred via a Nintendo Secure Digital Memory Card Adapter that can be used to duplicate and save data on separate SD cards and use that data to upload files to a computer or a compatible photo printer.